 Grisard is presently finishing her book-length project "Pink" which weaves a history of gender, sexuality and whiteness through and around the color pink (funded by the University of Basel and the Swiss National Science Foundation).
 She is the editor of the forthcoming anthology “Violent Times, Rising Resistance” (together with Janine Dahinden & Anneliese Erismann).
 With Katyanani Dalmia and Anne Kukuczka, she is editing a volume on The Life of Beauty.
 Experiences, Locations, Methodologies.

 Grisard is deeply invested in fueling the ongoing applied research, teaching, communications and events platform "The Art of Intervention" that she curates with Andrea Zimmermann at the Center for Gender at the University of Basel.

-Grisard has published extensively on left wing terrorism in 1970s Europe and female political prisoners in Switzerland.
-More recently she has published on the pink triangle, lgbt historiography, and the use of pink in prisons, on the sexualization and pinkification of girl culture, and on princess boys.
+Long standing research interests are cultures of intimacies and sexualities, critical child, color and beauty cultures as well as gender and violence.
+Grisard has published widely on left wing terrorism in 1970s Europe and female political prisoners in Switzerland.
+More recently she has published on the pink triangle in lgbtqi+ historiography, and the contentious relationship between color, masculinity and (homo)sexuality, and the ‘soft’ power of color in constituting femininity.
 Grisard is the author of Gendering Terror (2011), a history of (counter)terrorism in 1970s Switzerland and Germany, and the editor of three anthologies on gender theory: Verschieden Sein (2013), Gender in Motion (2007), and Gender and Knowledge (2004).